jahsonjb/blockchain-ctf-windows/README.md

 If those three SHA-256 hashes differ from what you computed locally, paste the correct values here and I’ll swap them in.
 ```
+# Security Policy
+This repo is an educational CTF.
+It does not run in production and contains no reported vulnerabilities.
+Please do not submit vulnerability reports; instead open a discussion if you spot a documentation error.